wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Bug fix - Javascript/JQuery Error fixed

 = 1.9.8 =
-* Improvement - Now you have a choise between "attaching" your post to Facebook or "Sharing a link" to it
+* Improvement - Now you have a choice between "attaching" your post to Facebook or "Sharing a link" to it
-* Improvement - Better Twitter connection for non ssl
+* Improvement - Better Twitter connection for non SSL
 * Bug fix - Pinterest Default Settings
 * Bug fix - Pinterest Board Selection